NOM-Network/Melba-Toaster/backend/README.md

 # Mock backend

 This folder contains the mock backend for the Toaster project.
-It just loops through two sound files over and over.
+It just loops through two sound files with prompt/response over and over.

 Communication with the backend follows [this API schema](API_SCHEMA.md).